mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 .. admonition:: todo

    in the picture above are missing several components.
 There is no NUC, battery, Reach M2, Antenna, GPS, ...
-A final assembly has ALL componenents (even screw).
+A final assembly has ALL componenents (even screws and nuts).
 The only thing you cannot draw in CAD are the cables and connectors.
-If a user want to build it, it helps to see how all componenets fit in the custom-made parts.
+If a user wants to build it, it helps to see how all componenets fit in the custom-made parts.
+So  compare your CAD with the fully assembled hardware prototype and make sure all componenets are also in CAD.

 **Required tools**: